ShriHarsan64K/ShriHarsan64K/README.md

 From mechanical engineering to building production AI systems — my journey has been driven by one question: **"How can AI solve real-world problems?"**

-I specialize in building intelligent systems that bridge theory and production.
-Whether it's physics-informed neural networks for scientific computing, network automation for telecom infrastructure, or offline-first AI assistants for students — I focus on **impact over hype**.
+I specialize in **data science and machine learning engineering** with a focus on solving complex problems across domains — from scientific computing and physics-informed neural networks to LLM applications and intelligent automation.
+I believe in building AI systems that are not just accurate, but **interpretable, production-ready, and impactful**.

-* 🔭 **Current Focus:** Scientific ML, LLM Applications, Network Automation
+* 🔭 **Current Focus:** Scientific ML, Deep Learning, LLM Applications
-* 🏆 **Hackathon Finalist & Top 10** (TANFINET, Schneider Electric)
 * 🎓 **MTech Data Science** @ SRM IST | **Perplexity Campus Partner**
+* 🏆 **Hackathon Finalist & Top 10** (TANFINET, Schneider Electric, AMD Slingshot)
-* 🌱 **Exploring:** Physics-Informed Neural Networks, Multi-Agent LLM Systems, Edge AI
+* 🌱 **Exploring:** Physics-Informed Neural Networks, Multi-Agent LLM Systems, Statistical Modeling

 ---